ryanwoconnor/SheetsAddonforSplunk/README.md

 3. Follow Instructions to Get an API Key
 4. Restart Splunk

-### Setup Python for Scientific Computing with custom python libraries
+### Setup Google App with custom python libraries
 **_Please keep in mind that this step will not survive future upgrades of this app.
-If you do update the Python for Scientific Computing app, you will need to repeat this step_**
+If you do update the Google App, you will need to repeat this step_**

 1. Navigate to Python for Scientific Computing Python Home directory.
 For Mac this looks like:
 ```
-cd $SPLUNK_HOME/etc/apps/Splunk_SA_Scientific_Python_darwin_x86_64/bin/darwin_x86_64/lib/python2.7
+cd $SPLUNK_HOME/etc/apps/GoogleDriveAddonforSplunk/bin/
 ```

 2. Install the following Python packages:

 ```
-pip install html5lib pandas bs4 numpy --target=.
+pip install pandas bs4 numpy --target=.

 ```